Fonta1n3/nostrnode/README.md

 ## Integration

-- light clients encrypt a dict containing a bitcoin-cli command, optional param dict and wallet name to construct the url.
+- light clients encrypt a dict containing a bitcoin-cli command, optional param dict and wallet name to construct the url and http request on the Bitcoin Core server side.
-- Fully Noded and nostrnode use `rncryptor` to encrypt the dict, here is a swift example from Fully Noded:
+- Fully Noded and nostrnode use `rncryptor` to encrypt/decrypt the command and response dict, here is a swift example from Fully Noded (BTC_CLI_COMMAND represents a string of the command and its params as json):
 ```
 func executeNostrRpc(method: BTC_CLI_COMMAND) {
     var walletName:String?